 Last month’s ransomware attack, which forced one of the US’ largest pipelines to shut down its entire operations, is unsurprisingly bringing the question of cyber insurance to the forefront of energy companies across the globe.
-Our Energy and Cyber specialists respectively, Adam Taylor and Tancred Lucy, discuss lessons learned and key coverage considerations.
+Our Energy and Cyber specialists respectively, Adam Taylor and Debbie Hobbs, discuss lessons learned and key coverage considerations.

 Energy companies are ‘scrambling to buy more cyber insurance’, according to Reuters.
 Indeed, we at Miller have registered higher levels of interest from clients.
 What happened at Colonial could have happened to anyone.
 The hackers were after cash, not the pipeline, but the disruption occurred because the company decided to power-down their entire operation immediately, including the pipeline.
 The consequential disruption to fuel supplies saw consumer prices increased at the pump, and commentators referencing the OPEC oil crisis of 50 years ago.
 The widespread publicity has brought ransomware exposures to the forefront.